 Employer contribution reserve

-The posting of interest from employer contribution reserves by the pension facility appears as a credit in the financial revenues.
-Interest of 2.25 % was calculated on the employer contribution reserves in 2016 (previous year 2.25 %).
+The posting of interest from employer contribution reserves through pension plans appears as a credit in the financial revenues.
+Interest of 2.25% (prev. year: 2.25%) was calculated on the employer contribution reserves in 2018.

 Economic benefit/economic liability